andr1an/nic-api/README.rst

     api.services()

-Usually there is one service per account.
+Usually, there is one service per account.
 Let's view available zones in the service ``MY_SERVICE``:

 .. code:: python

-    api.zones('MY_SERVICE')
+    api.zones("MY_SERVICE")

 **Always check if the zone has any uncommitted changes to it before making any modifications - your commit will apply other changes too!**